Osaka outlasts Stephens in 3 sets in return to Indian Wells

 Other first-round winners were Yulia Putintseva of Kazakhstan, Daria Saville and Tereza Martincova.

-In men’s first-round matches, Americans Mackenzie McDonald, Jenson Brooksby and Jack Sock won.
-McDonald beat Marton Fucsovics 7-6 (11), 7-5, Brooksby topped Roberto Carballes Baena 6-1, 6-4 and Sock took down Juan Manuel Cerundolo 6-1, 6-1.
+In men’s first-round matches, Americans Mackenzie McDonald, Jenson Brooksby, Jack Sock and J.J.
+Wolf all won.

+Christopher Eubanks saved three match points in outlasting Maxime Cressy 5-7, 7-6 (8), 6-4 in an all-American matchup.
+Nick Kyrgios, who received a wild card, beat Sebastian Baez 6-4, 6-0.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports